WillIWas123/Burp-Highlight-Sharing/docker/README.md

 # Burp-Highlight-Sharing-Server

-## About
+## What is this

-This is the server for the Highlight-Sharing burp extension, this runs with docker-compose, one docker image for the web server written in go, and one image for the database.
+This is a server for the Highlight-Sharing burp extension, written in go.

+## Interesting information

 Uses port 8000 by default

 communicates over websockets

-Stores the requests with highlights, comments etc.
+Stores the requests with highlights, comments etc. in a mysql db

 Relays highlights to other connected users on the same project

+Does not support SSL yet

+Might want to consider changing the passwords before use, to change this you need to change multiple files, grep for Secret, and you'll find it

 ### How to run

-docker-compose up db // wait for this command to finish docker-compose up app // enjoy
+docker-compose up db // wait for this command to finish

+docker-compose up app // enjoy